-Welcome to the Graduate Group in Geography (GGG)!
-The group consists of some 68 graduate students and 60 faculty members and 29 emeriti faculty from across the UC Davis campus.
+The Graduate Group in Geography (GGG) consists of some 68 graduate students, 65 faculty members and 35 emeritus faculty from across the UC Davis campus.
 In terms of the number and diversity of affiliated faculty, we are the nation's largest geography graduate program.
 As such, the group supports a wide range of geographic scholarship.

-We are fortunate to be housed administratively by the Landscape Architecture Program in the Department of Human Ecology, with the Group's office located in 133 Hunt Hall, and student office with mailboxes in 158 Hunt Hall.
+We are housed administratively in the Department of Human Ecology, with the Graduate Group's office located in 133 Hunt Hall, and student office with mailboxes in 158 Hunt Hall.